seandewar/actually-doom.nvim/README.md

 codes to draw to the terminal grid.
 See `:h actually-doom-kitty` for a much better experience.

-### Why no Windows/Mac/whatever support?
+### Why no Windows support?

-There's no technical reason, it's just that I daily-drive [Fedora Linux](https://fedoraproject.org/) these days.
+Windows support would require more significant changes to handle platform differences in terminal handling and process management.

-If you're able to get things working on your platform (and if your code isn't too messy 😉), feel free to [open a pull request](https://github.com/seandewar/actually-doom.nvim/pulls) with your changes.
+If you're able to get things working on Windows (and if your code isn't too messy 😉), feel free to [open a pull request](https://github.com/seandewar/actually-doom.nvim/pulls) with your changes.